kixe/Multisite/README.md

 ### Important
 This module doesn't provide new API vars and your templates doesn't know about this module (except the modified API vars).
 You have to use the ProcessWire API in the same way as in a single site environment.

-## Please try out and let me know how it works!